 Recognized accomplishments may include development of the framework and concepts underlying economic measurement, new data sources, statistical or econometric tools or relevant information technology as well as contributions to the management, policy relevance, access or public understanding of official economic statistics.

-The Award was established in 2010.
+The Award was established in 2010 and was initially awarded annually.
+Beginning in 2017, it will be awarded every two years.
 It is endorsed by the Canadian Economics Association (CEA) and is presented at its annual meetings.

 For the Winner